Michael Goudeau

+On July 13, 2025, Goudeau rejoined the Penn Sunday School podcast to share that he has been diagnosed with Parkinson's disease.

 Pre-Penn years

 Goudeau was born in Louisiana, and grew up in the San Francisco Bay Area.
 He took up the craft of juggling at the age of 15, after his father bought him a book for Christmas on how to juggle.
 He started performing for sidewalk crowds and at Renaissance Fairs with a group of friends, who later became known as Fly By Night Comedy Review.

 Goudeau graduated from Ringling Brothers Barnum and Bailey Circus Clown College in 1979 where he was voted class clown, then toured with the circus from 1979 to 1981.
 In 1982 he traveled with a circus in Mexico, for only one season due to certain undisclosed problems.
 As a clown he also appeared on Romper Room and the Chicago version of Bozo the Clown.

 Goudeau then moved to Houston, Texas, and took a job as a writer/performer in a sketch comedy group.
 Unable to make a financial go, Goudeau found himself in Canada doing more juggling and riding a 6 ft unicycle on what Goudeau describes as "fake ice that was sprayed with vegetable oil".
 Goudeau and his partner Frank were booked to work a cruise ship but Frank was injured in a paragliding accident, leaving Frank unable to perform.
 Goudeau quickly wrote a one-man show that evolved into the current act at the Lance Burton Show.

 From there, Goudeau began his solo career, and landed a gig at the Folies Bergere in Las Vegas, Nevada where he met both his wife Theresa Goudeau and Lance Burton.
 (Burton himself was also only a short variety act at the time.)
 From there Goudeau worked with Melinda, The First Lady Of Magic until he was fired (on Christmas Day).

 On July 3, 1991, Goudeau began a juggling act for the Lance Burton show at the Monte Carlo Hotel in Las Vegas.
 Goudeau took a short time off in 1995/1996 during summer months to become a Gag Instructor at the Ringling Brothers Barnum and Bailey Circus Clown College.
 At the Lance Burton Show, Goudeau does 12 minutes of comedy/stunt juggling.
 Atop yet another unicycle he tells jokes and juggles a wide variety of items both dangerous (chainsaws, fire, knives) and seemingly un-juggleable (bean bag chairs).